 Section 2: General Requirements

-A. Each year a company shall prepare, under the direction of one or more qualified actuaries, as assigned by the company under the provisions of VM-G, a PBR Actuarial Report if the company computes a deterministic reserve or stochastic reserve or performs an exclusion test for any policy as defined in VM-20, or computes an aggregate reserve for any contract as defined in VM-21.
+A. Each year a company shall prepare, under the direction of one or more qualified actuaries, as assigned by the company under the provisions of VM-G, a PBR Actuarial Report if the company computes a deterministic reserve or a stochastic reserve or performs an exclusion test for any policy as defined in VM-20, or computes an aggregate reserve for any contract as defined in VM-21.

 A company that does not compute any deterministic or stochastic reserves under VM-20 for a group of policies as a result of the policies in that group passing the exclusion tests as defined in VM–20 Section 6 must still develop a sub-report for that group of policies that addresses the relevant requirements of Section 3.

-The PBR Actuarial Report shall consist of an Executive Summary, a Life PBR Actuarial Report and a Variable Annuity PBR Actuarial Report, as applicable.
-The Life PBR Actuarial Report and the Variable Annuity PBR Actuarial Report shall each contain one or more sub-reports, with each such sub-report covering one or more groups of policies, model segments or contracts.
+The PBR Actuarial Report shall consist of an Executive Summary, a Life Summary, a Life Report, a Variable Annuity Summary (or VA Summary), and a Variable Annuity Report (or VA Report), as applicable.
+The Life Report and the VA Report shall each contain one or more sub-reports, with each such sub-report covering one or more groups of policies, model segments, or contracts.
 Each such sub-report shall be prepared by the qualified actuary assigned responsibility for such groups of policies or contracts under the provisions of VM-G. The PBR Actuarial Report must include documentation and disclosure sufficient for another actuary qualified in the same practice area to evaluate the work.

 B. The PBR Actuarial Report must include descriptions of all material decisions made and information used by the company in complying with the minimum reserve requirements and must comply with the minimum documentation and reporting requirements set forth in Section 3.

-C. The Executive Summary of the PBR Actuarial Report, as provided in Section 3.B, shall be submitted to the company’s domiciliary commissioner no later than April 1 of the year following the year to which the PBR Actuarial Report applies.
+C. The Executive Summary, Life Summary, and VA Summary of the PBR Actuarial Report, as provided in Section 3.B, Section 3.C and Section 3.E, shall be submitted to the company’s domiciliary commissioner no later than April 1 of the year following the year to which the PBR Actuarial Report applies.
 The entire PBR Actuarial Report, as provided by the entirety of Section 3, shall be submitted upon request to the company’s domiciliary commissioner no later than April 1 of the year following the year to which the PBR Actuarial Report applies or within 30 days, if requested after April 1.
-Similarly, the company shall submit the entire PBR Actuarial Report or the Executive Summary, upon request, to the insurance commissioner of any other jurisdiction in which the company is licensed.
+Similarly, the company shall submit the entire PBR Actuarial Report or the Executive Summary, Life Summary, and VA Summary upon request, to the commissioner of any other jurisdiction in which the company is licensed.

 D. The company shall retain on file, for at least seven years from the date of filing, sufficient documentation so that it will be possible to determine the procedures followed, the analyses performed, the bases for assumptions and the results obtained in a principle-based valuation.